Zentae/mosaic-library/README.md

 # mosaic-maker
-Mosaic maker module made in java with love &lt;3
+Mosaic maker module made in java with love &lt;3 and weighting only 22ko !

 ## How to use it